We're Planning for Retreats in The Texas Hill Country

 Dirje Childs, The Grateful Cellist, is a freelance improvisational musician who has enhanced the work of artists in the studio and on the road, both nationally and internationally.
 She is known for her ability to craft parts in the moment.
 A composer performing and recording original music, she has produced two CDs.

-Dirje is also a licensed professional counselor and skilled trainer with 26-plus years of experience with groups and individuals across a variety of clinical settings.
+Dirje has a background as a licensed professional counselor and skilled trainer with 26-plus years of experience with groups and individuals across a variety of clinical settings.
 She enjoys designing and leading soulful retreats, workshops and seminars with her cello, related to the call to a peaceful and artful life.
 Recently she has begun collaborating with visual artists, creating music to companion works in galleries.

 Certified as a Music Practitioner, she takes her cello into hospitals and facilities to encourage healing and calm.
 She is currently an MFA candidate in Music Composition at Vermont College of Fine Arts.
 Learn more about Dirje and sample her music, click here.